Invariant Image Reparameterisation: Bridging Symbolic and Numerical Methods for Identifiability Analysis, Model Reduction, and Prediction: Example models

 The model for a single (`$n$-trial') experiment is:

 with Poisson limit case:

 The auxiliary mapping connects the underlying $(n,p)$ `mechanistic' parameters to normal distribution parameters:

-Although this is not really a `mechanistic' model in the usual sense, one could consider an underlying binomial model is a lower-level mechanism that `generates' the higher-level (approximately) normally distributed observations.
+Although this is not really a `mechanistic' model in the usual sense, one could view an underlying binomial model as a lower-level mechanism that `generates' the higher-level (approximately) normally distributed observations.
 The problem is to determine both $n$ and $p$ given $k$ observations from the single experiment model given by \eqref{eq:normal-bin} or \eqref{eq:normal-poi}.